sathish-t/nanopore-mod-course/materials/sequence-align-pycoqc.md

 locations and/or genomic features, so that one can answer questions like 'which part of the genome is highly modified?', 'are modification densities higher within genes?' etc.
-We will use the aligner `minimap2`, which takes experimental sequence data and a linear reference genome as input and reports alignments in the BAM format as requested by us.
+We will use the aligner `minimap2`, which takes basecalled sequence data and a linear reference genome as input and reports alignments in the BAM format as requested by us.
 We will give an overview of alignment and the file formats used before running the commands.